Stacked Markets

 Not yet.
 Vault-style automation and copy-trading with hard risk caps and drawdown halts are planned features.
 They are not currently live.

+Test the mechanics yourself.
 If post-FTX custody risk is something you think about, the execution environment is worth testing directly before committing real capital.